mohsinalimat/Bibliio/README.md

 For the next build
 - Refactor to an MVVM architecture.
 View Controllers are bloated with logic and need to be decoupled from model
 - Set custom reminders, as of now it defaults to everyday
+- Move from archive back into reading list
+- Edit book details after having created a book.

+Improvements to come eventually
+- Bar code scanner for easy input
+- Record reading "sessions" -- let the user set a timer and log a reading session.
+Will generate useful metrics about the user's reading habits